 An alternative to traditional roast beef, this slow cooker beef pot roast is made using a piece of rolled brisket, that is finished off in the oven while you make the gravy from the cooking liquid and vegetables.
+It'll also work well with chuck, blade and topside.

 The end result is delicious super tender beef with a rich gravy.
 Prepare it in the morning, let it cook during the day and in the evening your Sunday dinner is super easy!